Credit Suisse: Financial products

-According to a 2011 article in SeekingAlpha, Credit Suisse's investment managers favor financial, technology and energy sector stocks.
-The bank's head of equity investments in Europe said the team focuses on "value with an emphasis on free cashflow".
+According to a 2011 article in Seeking Alpha, Credit Suisse's investment managers favor financial, technology and energy sector stocks.
+The bank's head of equity investments in Europe said the team focuses on "value with an emphasis on free cash flow."
 She also has an interest in companies undergoing management changes that may influence the stock price.
 According to a story in The Wall Street Journal, the head of Credit Suisse's International Focus Fund keeps a portfolio of only 40–50 stocks, instead of the industry-norm of more than 100.
-Credit Suisse publishes its investment advice in four publications: Compass, Viewpoints, Research and the Credit Suisse Investment Committee Report.
+Credit Suisse publishes its investment advice in four publications: Compass, Viewpoints, Research, and the Credit Suisse Investment Committee Report.

+On 5 May 2023, Credit Suisse announced it would buy Ecuadorian bonds worth $1.6 billion in a debt-for-nature swap that costs the Swiss bank only $644 million.
+As a result, the government of Ecuador pledged to spend about $18 million annually for two decades on conservation in the Galapagos islands, a UNESCO World Heritage Site.
+The bond purchase was below 55% of the purchase value and below 35.5% for the consecutive 5-year intervals after 2025.
+The underwriters for that deal are the Inter-American Development Bank (IDB) and the U.S. International Development Finance Cooperation, therefore limiting the risk for Credit Suisse.
+The deal effectively saves Ecuador from liquidity shortages due to an estimated public debt of $66.8 billion.
+In April 2020, Ecuador repaid $1 billion of loans made two years earlier by Goldman Sachs and Credit Suisse.